jmikedupont2/formal.land/blog/2024-06-05-software-correctness-from-first-principles.md

 authors: []
 ---

-**Formal verification** is a technique to verify the absence of bugs in a program by reasoning from **first principles**.
-Instead of testing a program on examples, what can only cover a finite number of cases, formal verification checks all possible cases.
-It does so by going back to the definition of programming languages, showing why the whole code is correct given how each individual keyword behaves.
+**Formal verification** is a technique to verify the **absence of bugs** in a program by reasoning from **first principles**.
+Instead of testing a program on examples, what covers a finite number of cases, formal verification checks **all possible cases**.
+It does so by going back to the **definition of programming languages**, showing why the whole code is correct given how each individual keyword behaves.

 We will present this idea in detail and illustrate how it works for a very simple example.